galaxyproject/galaxy-hub/src/events/2017-sacnas/index.md

 ## Session 1 : CyVerse

+[This website](http://www.cyverse.org/SACNAS2017) contains instructions for 1) signing up/registering for a CyVerse account and 2) downloading CyberDuck (PC/Mac).
+If you can do the prior to the workshop, that would be very helpful!

 | Time | Topic |
 |:----:| ----- |
 | 9:00a - 9:30a	| Workshop & Participant Introductions |